 Journal club is held monthly and led by two fellows, with an emphasis on critical review of the literature and presentation of key ID papers.

 Citywide conference is a case-based conference that is hosted at rotating sites on a weekly basis.
 Cases and short discussions are presented, with lively participation from colleagues throughout the Portland metropolitan area.

 The pre-clinic HIV conference is a weekly didactic series that comprehensively covers important HIV topics.

-An antimicrobial tutorial series is led by our ID PharmD, Jim Lewis, at the outset of each year.
-This is a practical and interactive discussion of the major antimicrobial classes.
+Our ID Pharmacist, Jim Lewis, leads a wildly popular 12-session Antimicrobial Tutorial Series each year.
+This series is a high-impact, practical and fun interactive review of the major antimicrobial drugs and classes.

 Our fellows participate in an Antimicrobial Stewardship Curriculum consisting of one week of didactic and small group learnings from our stewardship faculty and ID Pharmacists, followed by a week of mentored practical experience in antimicrobial stewardship.